Development practices for Shopify Functions

 Shopify provides the current locale in the input of the function as a string code.
 When the content is returned to be displayed to the buyer, your function should return content translated into the language indicated by the locale.

 When selling to multiple markets, you need to be aware of the currency displayed to the customer at checkout.
-You can use the function input's
+Function input queries provide monetary values in the customer's displayed currency.
+Likewise, monetary values output from functions must be in the customer's currency.

 presentment_currency_rate property for the conversion rate between the store currency and the currency displayed to the customer.
-You must multiply the discounted amount by the
+You must multiply any merchant-configured amounts by the

-For example, to configure money values for a function, you must use a numeric metafield and populate the metafield with shop currency values.
-When your function executes, it must multiply the values by the
+For example, if your app allows merchants to configure a fixed amount for a discount function, then you can use a numeric metafield and populate the metafield with the value in the store currency.
+When your function executes, it must multiply the configured value by the

 The following example shows how to apply the